Support Us Button Widget

 Precipitation

-Expect less precipitation.
-Portland has a 40-50% chance of seeing below-normal snow and rainfall amounts this fall.
-You can probably keep those umbrellas in the closet.
+Expect more precipitation.
+Portland is riding the line between having a 33-40% chance and a 40-50% chance of seeing above-normal snow and rainfall amounts this fall.
+You should probably dust off those jackets (or umbrellas, if you dare).

 Drought

-Drought conditions are expected to persist this season.
-You can thank El Niño for that.
+Drought conditions are not expected for this season.

 Catch us pedaling through a fantasy forest all fall long.